-The Marauder features an articulating handgrip, an adjustable camera support arm and a gunstock with rubber pad.follow focus.
+The Marauder features an articulating handgrip, an adjustable camera support arm and a gunstock with rubber pad.It includes a Gorilla Plate V2 as the mounting platform for your DSLR camera or small camcorder.
+Other baseplates are available for larger cameras, tripods, or for holding front rods for a follow focus.
 Use the included 5/32-inch allen key to adjust the angle of the gunstock for a more comfortable position.

 The anodized aluminum construction is solid yet lightweight.
 It looks as good as it feels.
 The black and red color scheme matches the rest of the Zacuto line of DSLR rigs and accessories.
 Unlike cheaper plastic competitors, the Zacuto Marauder is clearly a professional piece of gear that will last for many years to come.
 It’s ideal for shooting documentaries, sports, weddings or other events.